finanalyst/rakuast-rakudoc-render/resources/compliance-rendering/rakudociem-ipsum.md

 This is an example of an Alias where A&lt;DECLARATION&gt; was replaced by the contents of the =alias directive.
 Aliases are scoped, see below, but cannot be specified before being used in the document.
 Here is an undeclared forward reference, which was written as A&lt;an undeclared|XXX&gt;.
 The use of an undeclared alias causes a warning.

-We can also make an inline **definition**.
+We can also make an inline <span style="font-weight: 600;">definition</span>.
 This whole paragraph will be referenced later.

-A developer note <span style="color:red; background-color: pink;">can be attached</span><span style="background-color: pink;">**[ for v1.2.3 ^.. v2.0.0]</span> to text.
+A developer note <span style="background-color: #feb236;">can be attached</span><span style="color: white; background-color: #ff7b25;"> highly deprecated</span><span style="color: white; background-color: #d64161;">[for v1.2.3 ^.. v2.0.0]</span> to text.
 A renderer may show the text or only show it for contexts compliant with the version.

-But a note without meta  is ignored and a warning generated.
+But a note without meta no versioning here is ignored and a warning generated.

 When we want a formula `\sum \frac{1}{n^{2}} = \frac{\pi^{2}}{6}` use F&lt;&gt; markup.